pretix/pretix/doc/api/resources/vouchers.rst

 comment                               string                     An internal comment on the voucher subevent                              integer                    ID of the date inside an event series this voucher belongs to (or ``null``). show_hidden_items                     boolean                    Only if set to ``true``, this voucher allows to buy products with the property ``hide_without_voucher``.
-Defaults to ``true``.
+Defaults to ``true``. all_addons_included                   boolean                    If set to ``true``, all add-on products for the product purchased with this voucher are included in the base price. all_bundles_included                  boolean                    If set to ``true``, all bundled products for the product purchased with this voucher are added without their designated price.
 ===================================== ========================== =======================================================